 - claiming a product has been approved by a public or private body when it has not

-- bait advertising (or 'bait and switch') where a trader lures a consumer into believing he can buy a product at a low price when the trader is aware they do not have reasonable stock available or are not able to supply at that price; this is also when the trader attempts to 'up-sell' to a higher priced product
+- bait advertising (or 'bait and switch') where a trader lures a consumer into believing they can buy a product at a low price when the trader is aware they do not have reasonable stock available or are not able to supply at that price; this is also when the trader attempts to 'up-sell' to a higher priced product

-- falsely stating a product is only available for a very limited time in order to make the consumer make an immediate decision
+- falsely stating that a product is only available for a very limited time in order to make the consumer make an immediate decision

 Misleading context / effect